 What is Elizabethan?

-Elizabethan refers to an architectural and interior design style from the Elizabethan era in England.
+Elizabethan refers to an architectural and interior design style from the Elizabethan era in England, closely related to Tudor and Renaissance design.

 Description